The Padma Shri winning lyricist juggled multiple hats through his cinematic career, including that of a choreographer.

 Mumbai - 14 Jun 2016 13:26 IST

-A multi-talented artist, Dhawan belonged to the elite group of individuals who enriched Hindi cinema during its golden age.
-What separated Dhawan from his contemporaries was his ability to juggle between multiple facets of his personality.
-A writer, he was involved with the Progressive Theatre movement that was sweeping through Hindi cinema.
-It was at IPTA that he came in contact with personalities like Shanti Roy Bardhan, a former member of Uday Shankar's legendary dance troupe.
+A multi-talented artiste, Dhawan belonged to the elite group of individuals who enriched Hindi cinema during its golden age.
+What separated him from his contemporaries was his ability to juggle multiple facets of his personality.
+A writer, he was involved with the progressive theatre movement that was sweeping through Hindi cinema.
+It was at IPTA (Indian People's Theatre Association) that he came in touch with personalities like Shanti Roy Bardhan, a former member of Uday Shankar's legendary dance troupe.
 He also learnt classical music under the tutelage of Pandit Ravi Shankar himself.
-These skills would prove handy during his journey in Hindi cinema.
+These skills were to prove handy during his journey in Hindi cinema.

-Yet, the one song which stands out for its composition, style, and importance to Hindi cinema is 'Ude Jab Jab Zulfein Teri' from Naya Daur (1957).
-BR Chopra was inspired to make the film based on the rising industrialisation in an independent India.
-The struggle between the past and the present was also visible in the music by OP Nayyar.
+Yet, the one song which stands out for its composition, style and importance to Hindi cinema is 'Ude Jab Jab Zulfein Teri' from Naya Daur (1957).
+BR Chopra was inspired to make the film based on the rising industrialization in independent India.
+The struggle between the past and the present was also visible in OP Nayyar's music.
 Prem Dhawan's dance choreography slotted with ease into this style.

 A lyricist by choice, Prem Dhawan was a man who was attuned to the musicality of words.
-This quality enabled him to be part of some of the most legendary songs of Hindi cinema.
-Be it 'Aye mere pyare watan' from Kabuliwala (1961) or 'Aye watan aye watan' from Shaheed (1965), the singer earned the praise of his contemporaries.
-But it was his subtle, but equally skillful, work as a dancer that has gone unnoticed.
+This quality enabled him to be part of some of the most legendary songs in Hindi cinema.
+Be it 'Aye Mere Pyare Watan' from Kabuliwala (1961) or 'Aye Watan Aye Watan' from Shaheed (1965), the lyricist earned the praise of his contemporaries.
+But it was his subtle but equally skilful work as a choreographer that has gone unnoticed.